pcdshub/lightpath/docs/source/tutorial.rst

 * output branches
 * z-position

-This is the minimum information needed to construct the facility graph.
+This is the minimum information needed to place a device in the facility graph.
 To simplify matters for the user, lightpath orders devices on the same branch by their z-position, or distance from the light source.

-Implementation details (device API, happi database information) are explained in the :ref:`interface_api` section
+For more implementation details (device API, happi database information) see the :ref:`interface_api` section

 LCLS Specific Notes
 ^^^^^^^^^^^^^^^^^^^